sebivenlo/jhipster/README.md

 - In the "Volumes" section click the /home/jhipster/app directory
 - In the prompt select "enable volumes"
 - Docker might ask if you want to share your drive, select yes
+- In Kitematic, select the JHipster container and go to Settings -> Hostname/Ports
+- Change all published IP ports to their corresponding docker port (3001, 8080, 9000) and press save
 - Start the JHipster container
 - Open a new terminal window and execute the following command to connect to the container:
 ```
 docker container exec -it <container_name> bash